-Except for legacy Federal PKIs, interoperation with Government agency CAs that issue under different policies will be achieved through policy mapping and cross-certification through the Federal Bridge Certification Authority.
-Legacy Federal PKIs may perform policy mapping and cross-certification with either the Federal Common Policy Root CA or Federal Bridge Certification Authority CA at their discretion.
+Federal Government agency CAs may perform cross-certification with either the Federal Common Policy CA or Federal Bridge CA at their discretion.

-Note that Interoperability may also be achieved through other means, such as trust lists, to meet local requirements.
+Interoperability may also be achieved through other means, such as trust lists.

 1.2.
 DOCUMENT NAME AND IDENTIFICATION